jejo205713/Dedsec_OS/README.md

 ### ⚡ Quick Install via VM Image

-1. Download the `RougeBSD.ova`, `.vmdk`, or ISO file.
+1. Download the `RougeBSD.vmdk`,
-2. Create a new VM using FreeBSD 13+ settings.
+2. Create a new VM using FreeBSD 13+ settings with 64bit arch,
 3. Attach the image and boot up.
 4. Login using default credentials:
    - **Username:** `root`